Kotti/kotti_navigation/README.rst

 slot, probably accompanied by customization through CSS.

-The ``list`` display does not show the full site content; Only the immediate children for the context are shown as a simple list list of navpills wrapped within the available space.
+The ``list`` display does not show the full site content; Only the immediate children for the context are shown as a simple list of navpills wrapped within the available space.
 This navigation menu can be used in two ways, regarding the breadcrumbs display in default Kotti: